Terry Evans (photographer)

-Terry Evans (born in 1944) is an American photographer.
+Terry Evans (born 1944) is an American photographer.
 After growing up in Kansas City, she moved to Salina, Kansas, where she was inspired to explore the themes of human relationship with the land.
 Evans' work explores the environmental impact of humans on the landscape in the American Midwest and is notable for aerial perspective photos of prairies.
 Her work has been collected by several Museums including the Museum of Modern Art in New York, and the Whitney Museum of American Art.
-In 1996 she was awarded a Guggenheim Fellowship for her work in photography.
+In 1996, she was awarded a Guggenheim Fellowship for her work in photography.

 Life and work

-For most of her life, Terry Evans has lived in the American Midwest.
-Evan's career as an artist started in 1968 when she graduated from the University of Kansas with a BFA in painting and commercial art.
+Evans was born in Kansas City, Missouri, in 1944.
+Evan's career as an artist started in 1968, when she graduated from the University of Kansas with a BFA in painting and commercial art.
 With no formal training in photography, Evans' father taught her the basics and helped develop the skills of what is now her preferred medium.
 Early in her career, Evans began to take on photojournalistic work consisting of mostly mundane subjects of interest to her, documenting poverty, farmers, her own family, and the residents of her hometown.
 A decade after graduating, the direction of Evans' career took a turn, when she began photographing isolated areas of untouched prairie land.
 What started out as a favor to photograph "virgin prairies" for a friend, turned into a subject that would drive Evans' career as a photographer.
-Interested in the prairies ecology and ground pattern, Evans thought "if I could understand this ecosystem and see these patterns that I would understand how the universe worked.”
-By the 1980's, her attention shifted from pristine prairies to the larger inhabited prairie its pressure on ecology.
+Interested in the prairies ecology and ground pattern, Evans thought "if I could understand this ecosystem and see these patterns that I would understand how the universe worked".
+By the 1980s, her attention shifted from pristine prairies to the larger inhabited prairie its pressure on ecology.